trachman/mentalhealth-app/README.md

 ### Initializing the Frontend

-Run the Following Commands in The Directory you Wish to Start Development...
+In your terminal, run the following commands in the directory you wish to start development:

 ```console
 git clone https://github.com/trachman/mentalhealth-app.git